Gormartsen/layout_wildcard/README.md

 ## Layout Wildcard

-This module adds a new `Alternative paths` setting each the layout configuration.
+This module adds a new `Alternative paths` setting to each layout configuration.
 This setting allows specifying a list of multiple additional paths to be handled by the layout.

 Additional features: